stanmaz/BBOalert/README.md

 - at the end of the session, press the 'Export' button and paste the clipboard content at the end of the file.
 Your partner should do it too.
 - review with your partner all newly created alerts and make the necessary corrections in the data file

-For very large files, collaborative online code editors are preferred like https://cryptpad.fr/code/.
+For very large files Google Docs may become too slow.
+In such a case collaborative online code editors are preferred like https://cryptpad.fr/code/.

 This way, the file is ready for the next session and will contain recently alerted calls.